chamnap/notes/rspec/note.md

-This is my rspec-capybara configuration.
+Below are the rspec configuration.
 It includes factory_girl, simplecov, devise, and omniauth.
 Remove some if you don't need or make some changes if you like.

   1. Install these packages: firefox, qt, webkit, xvfb, libicu48